-In Microsoft Outlook, you may encounter some issues when you have lots of items in a single folder.
-Some of those problems are something like this:
+However, you may encounter Microsoft Outlook with some issues when you have lot of items in a single folder.
+The following problems encounter due to performance issues are discussed below.

 - When performing certain options using Cached Exchange Mode or an Outlook data (.pst) file, you notice performance issues